grinnell-cs/csc151-images/_mps/final-project.md

 > Working individually means that you choose to form a team of one.

-> You can always talk to others, provided you cite them.
+> You can always talk to others provided you cite them.

 I would like to see examples of the final images.
 Also how different should the images be? especially if we need 1000 of them, should the changes between one and another be super noticeable or can they be more discrete?